-Is the process for preparing, reviewing, and adopting code section amendments different than for an original code section?
-No. The same documents, committee review, and approvals are required.
-The only difference is the format of the CSP (legislative format showing all new text).
+Is the process for preparing, reviewing and adopting code section amendments different than for an original code section?
+No. The same documents, committee review and approvals are required.
+The only difference is the format of the CSP (legislative format showing amended language only).